Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 NOTE! – I would recommend using this process to speed up Windows 10 upgrade if there is a real business case for old devices in your organization.

-Check out the keyword – “SetupHost Logging Begin” & “SetupHost Logging End.”
+Check out the keywords – “SetupHost Logging Begin” & “SetupHost Logging End.”
 You can note down the time stamp for the Begin & End of the Windows setup process activity and measure the improvement.

-Before changing the process priority (Default) ( setupact.log)
+Before changing the process priority (Default) (setupact.log)

 • 2019-03-02 18:43:45, Info MOUPG *************** SetupHost Logging Begin ***************